 Since over 65% of our drainage area is agricultural, we have to think beyond our lake and think about the 107 square miles that drain into Big Green.
 Project Green Acres focuses on building a community of farmers who are economically and environmentally sustainable.

 Since the average age of a farmer in Green Lake is 65 years old, we must invest in educating the next generation of farmers.
-As part of our scholarship program, we've sent farmers to grazing workshops to learn about practices that are good for the land and good for Green Lake.
+As part of our Agricultural Stewards Scholarship program, we send farmers to workshops to learn about practices that are good for the land and good for Green Lake.

 We also helped launch the watershed's first-ever demonstration farm at Pollack-Vu Dairy.
 It's an important informational resource for other farmers in our watershed.

-Each year, we host a Conservation Field Day.
+Each year, we host a Land & Lake Family Field Day.
 This day helps display the economic and environmental impact of implementing best management practices.